TigerVNC/tigervnc/win/README.txt

 Copyright (C) 2002-2004 RealVNC Ltd.  All Rights Reserved.
 Copyright (C) 2000-2004 Constantin Kaplinsky.
-Copyright (C) 2004 Peter Astrand, Cendio AB
+Copyright (C) 2004-2009 Peter Astrand for Cendio AB

 This software is distributed under the GNU General Public Licence as published by the Free Software Foundation.
 See the file LICENCE.TXT